20 Best Travel Movies To Watch When You’re Bored At Home

 In Chocolat, Vianne and her daughter Anouk lead a nomadic lifestyle, travelling from village to village, never settling down for long.
 When she arrives in a small and conservative French town, she opens a chocolaterie.
 The shop is met with lots of criticism, but her delicious recipes and progressive ideas spark curiosity as well.

 I think I’ve seen this movie about five times by now.
 Chocolat is effortlessly funny, but still manages to bring a message of openmindedness and acceptance.
-Outstanding performances of Juliette Binouche and Johnny Depp at his most handsome.
+Outstanding performances of Juliette Binouche and Johnny Depp at his most handsome (seriously, can’t get over it).

 “We can’t go around measuring our goodness by what we don’t do.
 By what we deny ourselves, what we resist, and who we exclude.
 I think we’ve got to measure goodness by what we embrace, what we create… and who we include.”